Silva surges in Brazil election race, threatens Rousseff

 Silva met recently with bankers in Sao Paulo and said, if elected, she would mostly delegate economic policy to a respected group of advisers.
 "I'm not going to try to manage something I don't understand," one banker present quoted her as saying.

-Ibope surveyed 2,506 people nationwide between August 23-26 for the poll, which was published on the website of the O Estado de S. Paulo newspaper.

-(Additional reporting by Jeferson Ribeiro and Eduardo Simões; Editing by Todd Benson, Ken Wills and Paul Tait)
+(Reporting by Anthony Boadle; Editing by Todd Benson, Diane Craft and Ken Wills)